ashleyrabanales/childdata_rabanales_1.R/README.md

 ![](documents/figure4_mosaic.png)

-- Shown in Figure 3, I created a mosaic plot which is made for categorical variables
+- Shown in Figure 3, I created a mosaic plot which is made for categorical variables of Removal of Abuse and Placement Setting.
+As we can see it is obvious Neglect and Physical Abuse are the largest proportional width in the current placements and the smalles to be AA Child and DA Child.
+Foster home relative and non-relative are more likely to be a current placement for the type of abuse the children is removed for.
+The least likely are institutional and supervised indepedent living children who experience a type of abuse to be send off to in the foster care setting.